Disability Discrimination Law in California

 What Are the Damages for a California Employment Discrimination Lawsuit?

 In an employment discrimination lawsuit, the damages can include, depending on the extent of the problem and harm done to the employee/applicant, monetary compensation in the form of back pay with interest.
 Front pay, higher income from a raise, benefits (health/pension), and bonus payments may also be awarded.
 Disability discrimination claims may also pursue pain and suffering and emotional distress damages as well.

 Contact Lawyers for Justice

-Representing employee rights for workers across Southern California, Lawyers for Justice can help if your employer has discriminated against you for a disability.
+Representing employee rights for workers across Southern California, Lawyers for Justice, PC can help if your employer has discriminated against you for a disability.
 Our expertise in California disability discrimination law allows us to ensure you receive all disability protections entitled to you.
 We hold all Los Angeles employers accountable for workplace discrimination.
 Conveniently located in Glendale, our disability discrimination attorney is prepared to assess your claim and ensure you get the justice you deserve.
 To speak with a lawyer today and receive a free case evaluation, call 818-587-8423.